xindalok/bakery_sales_analysis-Python/sales_analysis.md

 - There seems to be a one time surge in sales over period (Nov 2016 - Mar 2017) before going back to same levels.
 - No cyclical pattern is observed on a monthly basis.
 - Looking at 'Single items by year' chart, there is no distinct pattern when comparing months of 2016 to 2017.

+## Business Recommendations for Sales Promotions and Strategy

+### Key Recommendations:

+1. **Weekend Promotions**:
+   - Implement targeted promotions or discounts during weekends to capitalize on the higher transaction volumes.
+   - Offer special bundles or deals on popular items like coffee, bread, and pastries to attract more weekend shoppers.

+2. **Time-Specific Campaigns**:
+   - Focus marketing efforts between 10:00 AM and 12:00 PM, the peak sales hours, such as "Morning Special" discounts or loyalty rewards for purchases made during this timeframe.

+3. **Surge Management**:
+   - Investigate the sales surge from November 2016 to March 2017 to identify its cause (e.g., events, seasonal demand) and replicate similar strategies during comparable periods.

+4. **Drive Multi-Item Purchases**:
+   - Design incentives to convert single-item transactions into multi-item purchases, such as "Buy 2, Get 1 Free" or discounts on paired items (e.g., coffee and pastry).

+5. **Membership System for Granular Tracking**:
+   - Introduce a membership or loyalty system to track customer profiles and purchasing behavior.
+   - Leverage this data to create personalized promotions and identify long-term trends in customer preferences.

+6. **Long-Term Strategy**:
+   - Develop a more granular data analysis approach to monitor trends, particularly around monthly and yearly cycles, to adapt strategies proactively.
+   - Diversify product offerings to attract consistent traffic across all days and time slots, reducing reliance on specific periods.

+### Expected Outcomes:
+- Enhanced sales volume.
+- Improved customer engagement.
+- Maximized revenue opportunities.